jacubero/aws-architect-associate/docs/network.rst

   $ aws ec2 create-vpc-endpoint --vpc-id vpc-40f18d25 --service-name com.amazonaws.us-west-2.s3 --route-table-ids rtb-2ae6a24f

-You need an entry in the routing table with destination the prefix list for the S3 endpoint and the target the VPC endpoint.
+You need an entry in the route table with destination the prefix list for the S3 endpoint and the target the VPC endpoint.

 .. figure:: /networks_d/s3ep.png
    :align: center